This is what inclusion looks like

-Inclusive Futures is UK aid’s flagship disability-inclusive development consortium initiative, led by Sightsavers and the International Disability Alliance.
+Inclusive Futures was UK aid’s flagship disability-inclusive development consortium initiative, led by Sightsavers and the International Disability Alliance.

-Together, we’re addressing the global gap in evidence about what works, and what doesn’t, to deliver transformative change.
+Together, we addressed the global gap in evidence about what works, and what doesn’t, to deliver transformative change.

-Since 2018, we’ve worked with more than 100 organisations of people with disabilities.
-Weve transformed the lives of more than 3.5 million people with disabilities, and reached more than 15.5 million others through our work.
+From 2018-26, we worked with more than 200 organisations of people with disabilities across six countries, reaching 3.8 million people with disabilities and more than 17.5 million others through our work.
+Learn more about our lasting impact

 A group of men laugh while playing a board game about family planning.